-UPCOMING EVENTS AT ST. JOHN’S – for DECEMBER, 2014:
+UPCOMING EVENTS AT ST. JOHN’S

 - NEW MEMBERS are needed now for our Prayer Shawl Ministry & Quilters – please contact the church office for contact information and meeting times.

 We welcome ALL visitors to St. John’s – check out the Visit Us-Join Us page!